Two children holding hands and playing outside

 Head Start Center for Inclusion icon A small stack of blocks assembled in a way that looks like a little vehicle

-This website was developed with funds from Grant #90HC0012 for the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Head Start, and the Office of Child Care by the National Center for Early Childhood Development, Teaching, and Learning.
+The Head Start Center for Inclusion was originally developed with funds from Grant #90HC0012 from the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Head Start, and the Office of Child Care.
+Many of the resources on this site can also be found at www.headstart.gov.
 This resource may be duplicated for noncommercial uses without permission.